tuhinchowdhury/movie-explorer/README.md

 After this run "docker-compose exec backend python app/seed.py" to populate data in MongoDB

+For MongoDB, I am using MongoDB Atlas.
+Have cloud cluster attached to my own account.

 All the necessary dependencies will be downloaded automatically.

 Frontend can be accessed at http://localhost:5173/